 Greece is fantastic!
 We really enjoyed our time there!
 The history is out of this world and the Greek Isles are stunning with their white washed beauty and sharp cliffs.
 One of the most famous islands is, of course, Santorini.
-We LOVED Santorini but seeing that we haven’t been back for about 7 years (we need to get back… STAT) we reached out to our dear friend, marketing consultant, world traveler, and fabulous blogger Mari, from Mari and the Map, to share with us her Tips and Favorite Moments When Visiting Santorini, Greece.
+We LOVED Santorini but seeing that we haven’t been back for about 7 years (we need to get back… STAT) we reached out to our dear friend, marketing consultant, world traveler, and fabulous blogger Mari, from Mari on the Map, to share with us her Tips and Favorite Moments When Visiting Santorini, Greece.

 XO – Kam